Mariano Mignini: Career

 Born in Mar del Plata, Mignini, known as el Gatito, began playing youth football with local side Kimberley de Mar del Plata.
 In 1994, he joined rivals Club Atlético Aldosivi, where he would make his senior football debut and help the club reach the Primera B Nacional.

 Mignini played in the Argentine Primera División with Chacarita Juniors and Argentinos Juniors.
+In 2000, he also had a stint with Chilean club Audax Italiano.

 After Mignini retired from playing football, he became a coach.
-Along with his cousin, Mignini managed Kimberley de Mar del Plata to its first Liga Marplatense de Fútbol title in 2016.
+Along with his cousin, Mignini managed Kimberley to its first Liga Marplatense de Fútbol title in 2016.